Artist Hugh Hayden Probes Inherent Tensions in American Education System and the American Dream in his Most Ambitious Public Artwork to Date

 Hayden was born in Dallas, Texas in 1983 and lives and works in New York City.
 He holds a Bachelor of Architecture from Cornell University and an MFA from Columbia University.
 In 2020, Hayden, Lisson Gallery and CLEARING established the Solomon B. Hayden Fellowship in memory of Hayden’s father at the Columbia University School of the Arts to support diverse voices in art.

-Major support for Madison Square Park Conservancy’s art program is generously provided by Sasha C. Bass, Bunny and Charles Burson, Toby Devan Lewis, Ronald A. Pizzuti, Thornton Tomasetti, Tiffany & Co., Anonymous, and by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
-Substantial support is provided by Charina Endowment Fund, Helen Frankenthaler Foundation, The Sol LeWitt Fund for Artist Work, Madison Square Park Conservancy Art Council, Audrey and Danny Meyer, and The Rudin Family.
-Additional support is provided by 400 Park Avenue South; The Brown Foundation, Inc., of Houston; Irving Harris Foundation; Lenore G. Tawney Foundation; and Fern and Lenard Tessler.
+Major support for the art program is provided by Sasha C. Bass, Bunny and Charles Burson, Toby Devan Lewis, Ronald A. Pizzuti, Thornton Tomasetti, Tiffany & Co., Anonymous, and by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+Substantial support is provided by Charina Endowment Fund, Helen Frankenthaler Foundation, Sol LeWitt Fund for Artist Work, Madison Square Park Conservancy Art Council, Audrey and Danny Meyer, and The Rudin Family.
+Additional support is provided by 400 Park Avenue South, Lenore G. Tawney Foundation, Jane Richards, Fern and Lenard Tessler, and Anonymous.